 How To Organise a Virtual Dance Party on Zoom

-And while it might seem out of the ordinary, this is actually a great online teambuilding activity for colleagues too.
-A confident facilitator to get people out of their comfort zone will help, so if you need one get in touch.
+A confident facilitator to get people out of their comfort zone will help, so if you need one get in touch on email@example.com

-I recommend using zoom.
+Choose your software and I recommend using zoom.
 There are of course other video software options out there but I've found zoom has the best quality audio sharing.
-You can create sign up to zoom here.
+There's an advanced sharing setting (see point 7) which allows you to share you computer audio straight out of their devices.
+Most other platforms don't offer this option.
+You can sign up to zoom here.

 Decide if you want a free or a pro account.
 A free account gives you all the essential features for dance party, but has a 40 minute cut off time for each meeting you schedule.
-You could schedule a few meetings back to back if you're tight on cash.
-A pro account is £11.99 a month and there's no minimum commitment.
-If you share it with friends it's an affordable and worthwhile investment.
-A pro account has no time limit and offers additional features like user management.
+You could schedule a few meetings back to back if you're tight on cash; there's no limit to consecutive meetings on zoom.
+A pro account is £14.99 a month, with no minimum time commitment.
+This means you can pay for just one month and then cancel your membership.
+If you share the cost with friends it's an affordable and worthwhile investment.
+If you're organising the dance party with colleagues, it's quite likely you're already using zoom anyway so there will be no costs for you!
+A pro account has no time limit on meetings and offers additional features like user management, where you can mute and unmute everyone and change host.
 If your party is small, a free account will be more than enough.
 If your party has more than 20 people I recommend the pro account; you’ll want to be able to manage users more.
-Full pro/free feature comparison here. https://zoom.us/pricing
+Full pro/free feature comparison here: https://zoom.us/pricing

-Tell everyone joining to download zoom before the meeting.
+Tell everyone joining to download zoom before the party.
 Zoom is available on desktop and mobile.
+Make sure they do this in time, this step can be the biggest time waster.

 Prepare the playlist.
 I recommend picking your comfort songs: the ones that you all know and love, ideally the ones with some shared memories.
+If you're not very familiar with everyone joining, the average is your best bet for building a playlist they like.
+Think about what decade they grew up in and build a playlist that uses music from their late teens/early twenties.
+This is likely to be when they were dancing the most, and there's nothing like some old tunes to bring back happy dance memories.
 I use Spotify and have a pro account, which removes adverts and allows you to cross fade the songs, giving your playlist a professional DJ set feel.

 Once everyone is logged in and ready to party, the meeting host needs to share their computer audio.
-Select "share screen" in the bottom, menu.
+To do this, select the green "share screen" button in the bottom menu.
 That will open this pop up.
-In the top menu of this pop, you'll see "advanced".
+In the top menu of this pop up, you'll see "advanced".
 Click on advanced.

 Select "computer sound only" and click "share" in the bottom right